jarrodtaylor/hypertext/README.md

 </html>
 ```

-> By default, a file being included with the `#include` macro will not use a layout even is one is
+By default, a file being included with the `#include` macro will not use a layout even if one is
-> defined in its metadata.
+defined in its metadata.
 To force a nested layout, add `#forceLayout: true` to the included file's
-> metadata or pass it in as part of the `#include` syntax.
+metadata or pass it in as part of the `#include` syntax.

 [hypertext.sh]: https://hypertext.sh
 [releases]: https://github.com/jarrodtaylor/hypertext/releases